sass/libsass/Readme.md

 -----

 LibSass is a C++ port of the original Ruby Sass CSS compiler with a [C API](docs/api-doc.md).
-We coded LibSass with portability and efficiency in mind.
-You can expect LibSass to be a lot faster than Ruby Sass and on par or faster than the best alternative CSS compilers around.
+We coded LibSass with portability and efficiency.
+You can expect LibSass to be a lot faster than Ruby Sass and on far or faster than the best alternative CSS compilers around.

 Developing
 ----------